-Unsealed Radioisotope Stock Control System is mainly used in RI facilities because the system unifies the managements of a series of the purchase, acceptance, storage, utilization, storage and disposal, and delivery of unsealed radioisotopes waste for unsealed radioisotopes in compliance with laws.
+The unsealed radioisotope stock control system is mainly used in RI facilities because the system unifies the management of procurement, acceptance, storage, utilization, disposal and delivery of waste for unsealed radioisotopes in compliance with laws.

-At the time of purchasing or acceptance, the system easily checks that purchased or accepted quantities are within regulated quantities (maximum quantities per day, 3 months or year) for the storage and specifies by whom, when, where the each source is used and quantity of each used source, residual quantity of sources and what container the waste is in, which allows the RI facility manager to easily generate control reports in compliance with laws (Fig.8).
+At the time of procurement or acceptance, the system easily checks that purchased or accepted quantities are within regulated quantities (maximum quantities per day, 3 months or year) for storage and specifies by whom, when, and where each source is used and the quantity of each used source.
+In addition, the residual quantity of sources and what container the waste is in is checked, which allows the RI facility manager to easily generate control reports in compliance with laws (Fig.10).

-Recently, stock check system using the RI stock list, noncontact IC tag and handy terminal is introduced (Fig.9).
-The system is useful for daily source control as well as periodic stock control because the system cuts the stock check time (check for loss of stock).
+Recently, a stock check system using the RI stock list, noncontact IC tag and handy terminal was introduced (Fig.11).
+The system is useful for daily source control as well as periodic stock control because the system reduces the stock check time (check for loss of stock).